 Its philosophy might now be regarded as a little old-fashioned but is built on the local newspaper traditions of providing those communities with news about their people and their events, their successes and challenges, to give them a voice and to stand for them against those who might not represent their best interests.”

 Peter Jackson, Editor, Northland Age

 The Northland Age, established in 1904, is one of New Zealand’s oldest community newspapers.
-It is now a rarity in that it remains a paid broadsheet, thanks in large part to the loyalty of its readers.
-Printed every Tuesday and Thursday, and is unashamedly parochial.
+With loyal readers, the paper is printed every Tuesday and Thursday, and is unashamedly parochial.